 A tricky question, with a tricky answer.
 The scope of 'transgender' includes a wide variety of people.
 The term 'genderqueer' has a narrower scope, which is largely (though not completely) overlapping with 'transgender'.
 Also, genderqueer is newer, and seems to include people who:

-- Aren't transitioning to anything, they're just playing with gender presentation.
+- Aren't transitioning to anything, they're just playing with gender presentation (social transition, sort of).

-- Are transitioning, just to something like "none of the above".
+- Are transitioning, just to something like "none of the above" (social and maybe physical transition).

-- Could transition to something widely recognizable, but not just yet.
+- Could transition to something widely recognizable, but not just yet (social transition to something non-binary).

 As I said, tricky.
 For more on this, see a handy page I made.